Community Assistance Spay and Neuter Programs

 AVHS is dedicated to reducing pet overpopulation in our community.

-2. All Pit Bull Breeds and Predominately Pit Bull Mixes living in Chaffee County.
-Photo verification of dog breed required at time of application, subject to approval by AVHS.
+• Owned Pit Bull breeds and predominately Pit Bull mixes.
+Photo verification of dog breed required at time of application and is subject to approval by AVHS.

-3. Other Canine Breeds belonging to verified Low Income/Unsheltered community members living in Chaffee County.
-Proof of pet owner’s low income/unsheltered status required at time of application via:
+Proof of pet owner’s low income/unsheltered status required at time of application and may include:

-• Referring agency examples: Law enforcement, a human services agency such as Chaffee County Hospitality, the Department of Human Services, Solvista, any church, The Mission, The Grainery, the Caring & Sharing Resource Center, etc.
+• Examples of referring agencies: Law enforcement, human services organizations (such as Chaffee County Hospitality, the Department of Human Services, Solvista, any church, The Mission, The Grainery, the Caring & Sharing Resource Center, etc.)

-To apply, fill out the application below.
-Please fill out one form per pet.
+To apply, fill out the applicable application below.
 For assistance call or text us at 719-395-2737 to speak with AVHS Staff, or send us an email to info@ark-valley.org.

 Don’t live in Chaffee County?
 Check out other county resources below: